elibaba/smart-scent-diffuser-esp32/README.md

 # Wiring Diagram
 Instead of the LED, that'll be the motor of the scent diffuser.
 Just solder 2 leads, one to each contact of the motor.

+VCC and ground are the positive and negative terminals of a 2 AA baterry pack (https://aliexpress.com/item/4001194487990.html)
 ![Wiring Diagram](wiring.png)